samibtgms/samibtgms.github.io/_teaching/2014-spring-teaching-1.md

 location: "Paris, France"
 ---

-Tutoring 50+ candidates for the preparation of competitive entrance examination for top french business schools
+    - Tutoring 50+ candidates for the preparation of competitive entrance examinations for France's top business schools
+    - 30 students each semester

 Heading 1
 ======